-Because I don't expend my limited energy on my commute, I am still able to work full-time.
+Because I don’t expend my limited energy on my commute, I am able to work from home full-time.
 But also because I am home, I can easily take a lunchtime nap in my own bed if I need to.
 I feel very fortunate.

-Finally, I have had no experience applying for Social Security Disability Insurance benefits yet, but OH has now been receiving it since June 2006 and can help me if/when I need it.
+Finally, I have had no experience applying for Social Security Disability Insurance (SSDI benefits yet, but he has now been receiving it since June 2006 and can help me if/when I need it.